syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/pdf-export/exporting-treegrid-in-server.md

 ---
 layout: post
-title: Exporting TreeGrid in Server in Syncfusion ##Platform_Name## Grid Component
+title: Exporting Tree Grid in Server in Syncfusion ##Platform_Name## Tree Grid Component
-description: Learn here all about Exporting TreeGrid in Server in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Exporting Tree Grid in Server in Syncfusion ##Platform_Name## Tree Grid Component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Exporting Grid in Server
+control: Exporting Tree Grid in Server
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Exporting TreeGrid in Server
+# Exporting Tree Grid in Server

-The TreeGrid have an option to export the data to PDF in server side using TreeGrid server export library.
+The Tree Grid have an option to export the data to PDF in server side using tree grid server export library.

 ## Server dependencies

-The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for Grid server side PDF exporting action.
+The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for tree grid server side PDF exporting action.

 * Syncfusion.EJ2
 * Syncfusion.EJ2.TreeGridExport